 It is therefore very hard to detect whether multicollinearity could be an issue in published papers where results of regression equations are only presented fully adjusted and it is suspected that many of the predictors could be highly correlated.
 Even authors who correctly try and determine the extent of multicollinearity using VIFs can still violate the assumption of no multicollinearity if unadjusted regressions, scatterplots or correlation coefficients of all predictors and outcome are not presented (Garcia et al., 2017).
 Many studies on DNA methylation and obesity have been carried out to date (de Mello et al., 2014; Garcia-Cardona et al., 2014; Huang et al., 2015b; Holbrook et al., 2017; Lillycrop et al., 2017; Quach et al., 2017) and most of these studies adjust for cells types.
 Interpretation of the results of these studies is problematic if there is likely to be severe multicollinearity between predictors, i.e. if there is high correlation between CpG methylation and cell type proportions.

-limitation of our study was the absence of sorting for cell-type at sample collection, as is usual in population based studies of any size with phenotypic information; this precludes direct analyses of blood cell-type specific methylation, but the absence of such information does not negate our findings, particularly the simulation data. .
+Some researchers might consider a limitation of our study to be the absence of sorting for cell-type at sample collection, as is usual in population based studies of any size with phenotypic information; this precludes direct analyses of blood cell-type specific methylation, but the absence of such information does not negate our findings, particularly the simulation data.
+Another limitation is that the cross-sectional nature of our study in participants with established excess adiposity is likely to have increased the chance of some of the cell types being highly correlated with CpG methylation, driven by adiposity effects on inflammatory processes.
+Such correlation may be less likely in longitudinal studies in which excess adiposity was not present at baseline.
+Where a strong correlation between cell types and CpG methylation is present this could be of benefit for formulating therapeutic targets, providing the assumptions required for linear regression are met.

 Strengths of this paper are that we show, using an explanation readily accessible to readers, that adding highly collinear variables such as cell type adjustments into regression equations can induce multicollinearity which makes interpretation of regression coefficients problematic.
 We suggest practical methods to detect multicollinearity and explain metrics (e.g. VIFs) commonly used to detect multicollinearity.
 We have also investigated correlations between Houseman estimates of cell type for our data and CpG methylation in the Illumina 450K Human Methylation platform to give researchers an idea of how widespread this problem is likely to be.
 We have run simulations to indicate how much correlation between variables can be tolerated between predictors in a regression without causing multicollinearity, resulting in difficulty in interpreting regression coefficients.
 If these recommendations are taken on board this has the potential to improve the quality and clarity of published papers and resolve possible ambiguity between different research groups where the directions of effect are found to be in the opposite direction

 The limitations of these recommendations are that there is much debate in the statistical community about the most useful way to detect the extent of collinearity and there are no hard and fast rules for the metrics suggested such as VIFs.